A Zero-Positive Learning Approach for Diagnosing Software Performance Regressions

 \subsection{Diagnosing Performance Regressions}

-\scheme\ uses HPC profiles to diagnose performance regressions in a modified program.
-First, it learns the distribution of the performance of a function based on its HPC profile data collected from the original program.
-Then, it detects deviations of performance as anomalies based on the HPC profile data collected from the modified program.
+\scheme\ uses HWPC profiles to diagnose performance regressions in a modified program.
+First, it learns the distribution of the performance of a function based on its HWPC profile data collected from the original program.
+Then, it detects deviations of performance as anomalies based on the HWPC profile data collected from the modified program.